schantanu/mysql-cheatsheet/mysql_cheatsheet.md

     AND (BINARY country REGEXP BINARY '[I]'
         OR country = 'China');                  -- Same filters, but different parenthesis changes filtering criteria

-SELECT *
-FROM

 -- Find Year with total orders more than 40
 SELECT *
 FROM orders
 WHERE YEAR(order_date) = '2023'
 AND SUM(units) > 41;                            -- ERROR; you cannot use aggregate functions in WHERE clause

--- Method 1
--- Using HAVING clause
+-- Method 1 - Using HAVING clause
 SELECT YEAR(order_date) year, SUM(units) total_units
 FROM orders
 GROUP BY YEAR(order_date)
 HAVING SUM(units) > 40;                         -- HAVING clause is the filter for aggregate functions

--- Method 2
--- Using Commmon Table Expressions (CTE)
+-- Method 2 - Using Commmon Table Expressions (CTE)
 WITH data AS (
     SELECT YEAR(order_date) year, SUM(units) total_units
     FROM orders